winglang/wing/README.md

 Phase modifier is allowed in the context of defining interfaces, and resources.
 Example code is shown in the [resources](#44-resources) section.

+In Wing, language features are designed to help the programmer in both writing compute code and orchestration of cloud appliances.
+As a result, most features are considered "compute" and is inflight/preflight independent.
+This includes all features that are commonly found in other general purpose languages.
+Classes, primitives, structs, and closures are all compute.

+Resources on the other hand are designed to bridge the gap between the compute code and the infrastructure orchestration.
+What can pass through this "bridge" are interfaces and immutable data structures.
+Learn more about resources and how immutable data helps bridging the gap in their respective sections.

+As a result, resources are sensitive to being preflight and inflight, since they do not perform pure "compute".
+Their computation is target dependent and is only resolved at compile time.

 [`▲ top`][top]

 ---

 ### 1.4 Storage Modifiers

+A storage modifier is a keyword that specifies the placement of a function or variable in the program memory once compiled.
+Some declarations might have a temporary storage (such as a local closure definition), while others might have a permanent storage (such as a global variable).

-Currently the only storage modifier is `static`. `static` indicates a definition is only available once per program.
-All statics must be defined inline.
+Currently the only storage modifier is `static`. `static` indicates a definition is only available once per program and for the entire duration of that program.
+All statics must be defined inline and initialized right away.
 Statics are not allowed on structs or interfaces.

-Variables declared at block scope with the specifier static have static storage duration and are initialized the first time control passes through their declaration (unless their initialization is "nil" or constant-initialization, which can be performed before the block is first entered).
-On all further calls, the declaration is skipped.
 Statics are both supported in inflight as well as preflight mode of execution.

 A declaration for a static member is a member declaration whose declaration specifiers contain the keyword static.
 The keyword static must appear before other specifiers.
 More details in the [classes](#43-classes) section.

-The name of any static data member and static member function must be different from the name of the containing class.
+The name of any static data member and static member function must be different from the name of the containing class regardless of the casing.

 Code samples for `static` are not shown here.
 They are shown in the relevant sections below.

 To avoid confusion, it is invalid to have a static and a non-static with the same name.
-Overriding a static is allowed however.
+Overloading a static is allowed however.
 Accessing static is done via the type name and the `.` operator.

 [`▲ top`][top]